 Case Study: Bates College

-Bates College started using Interfolio’s ByCommittee to help bring consistency and ease-of-use to faculty recruiting on their small liberal arts campus, as well as to boost neutrality in the committee search process.
+Bates College started using Interfolio Faculty Search to help bring consistency and ease-of-use to faculty recruiting on their small, liberal arts campus, as well as to boost neutrality in the committee search process.

-A favorite feature on campus has been ByCommittee’s ratings functionality.
+A favorite feature on campus has been Interfolio’s ratings functionality.
 Previously, committee members would rate candidates individually and hiring managers would spend time coordinating and calculating the results into complicated matrices.
-Now committee managers can customize criteria within the platform, and enjoy that they don’t have to do any extra legwork to combine and average different ratings across committee members.
+Now, committee managers can customize criteria within the platform, and enjoy that they don’t have to do any extra legwork to combine and average different ratings across committee members.

-ByCommittee has also helped contribute to the neutrality of the search process by taking on much of the technical support.
+Interfolio Faculty Search has helped contribute to the neutrality of the search process at Bates College by taking on much of the technical support.
 Rather than field questions from applicants themselves, committees and administrators can let applicants ask Interfolio as many questions as they need to feel confident in their submission—without interacting with the college in a way that might influence the search outcome.

-Additionally, while previously under no obligation from the federal government to track hiring demographics, Bates College has recently become a federal contractor and is now required to collect EEO data to prove fair employment practices.
+As Bates College transitions into receiving federal grant money for faculty, the institution is also starting to use Interfolio’s EEO data gathering and reporting tools for compliance around fair hiring.
 “It feels a lot better knowing that Interfolio has the tools and experience in the arena of documenting faculty diversity,” says Parker.
 “I think it will be a great resource in this transition.”